extrange/personal-blog/docs/blog-posts/2022-03-30-artificial-intelligence-language-models.md

 ```
 // Pattern recognition
+// Update 26/2/23: ChatGPT can solve this
 Q: What is the next number in this sequence: 9911, 8822, 7733 _?
 A: The next number in this sequence is 6655. // Actually 6644

 // Visio-spatial reasoning
+// Update 26/2/23: ChatGPT can solve this
 Q: Four objects are in a 2x2 grid.
 An apple is in front of a glass.
 On the left of the apple is a tomato.
 Behind the tomato is a lemon.
 What is diagonally opposite the glass?
 A: The lemon is diagonally opposite the glass. // Actually the tomato